Disease Modifying Therapies Choices booklet

 How does it work?

-Mayzent is an immune-modulating drug from the same class of drugs as Gilenya.
-It works by reducing the amount of circulating white blood cells (lymphocytes), preventing them from being able to move freely within the body.
-Fewer cells are then able to reach the brain and spinal cord, therefore reducing nerve damage caused by SPMS.
+Mayzent is an immune-modulating drug which works by reducing the amount of circulating white blood cells, known as lymphocytes, preventing them from being able to move freely within the body.
+Fewer cells are then able to reach the brain and spinal cord, therefore reducing nerve damage caused by SPMS (36).

 How can it help?